Software is composed of modules which are composed of lines of code.

 This enables people to learn about their business, managers to gain understanding of the system in which they operate, students or theorists to understand their system models.
 In conjunction with UML, developers, designers, system modellers, lawmakers looking at social engineering, sociologists looking at human systems, society, the functioning of society and complex systems.

-Anywhere where there are relationships between individual objects, concepts, nodes and the need to get a stand-back holistic vision of the whole, the sum of the parts.
+Anywhere where and the need to get a stand-back holistic vision of the whole, the sum of the parts, from the relationships between objects, concepts or nodes.

 This may apply to any domain, business, educational, social, political.
 I wish there to be no-holes-barred.
 We could, for instance, describe the racism system as a study in understanding its causes, the actors, the thoughts, beliefs and cures, but the main aim is to describe the tools and explore the free-minded thinking.